Bridging Prediction and Intervention Problems in Social Systems: Implementation Science

 \subsection{Societal Context}

-\paragraph{Application Domain} Differences or similarities in institutional contexts across scenarios determine differences or similarities in key implementation details such as the legal ecosystem of deployment, resource availability the scale and character of the involved institutional stakeholder, the ``stakes'' or reversibility of a wrong decision or action, etc.
+\paragraph{Application Domain} Differences or similarities in institutional contexts across scenarios give rise to key contrasts or similarities in implementation design such as the legal ecosystem, the scale of the decision-making, the stakes, recourse or reversibility of a wrong decision or action, among others.
 For example, the medical and financial contexts are much more regulated than, for example, criminal justice or education deployment contexts.
-Judicial criminal sentencing guidelines are actually much more flexible than medical clinical decision-making guidelines for diagnosis or pharmaceutical prescription since enacting discretion is part of what it means to be a judge.
+Judicial criminal sentencing guidelines have substantial room for inherent discretion, compared to medical clinical decision-making guidelines for diagnosis or prescription.

 \paragraph{Regulatory Compliance \& Legal Compatibility}